I know you love me, and that everything you do comes from the deepest place of love and kindness.

-I need you to teach me why diets and restrictions and juice cleanses are so bad.
+I need you to teach me why diets and restrictions and juice cleanses are harmful.

 I need you to ban diets in our home, and model balanced, normal eating where foods are not demonized.

-I need you to stop praising thin bodies, and talking about how your cousin has a stunning body, and how Aunty Sarah looks amazing since she started banting.
+I need you to stop praising thin bodies, and talking about how your cousin has a stunning body after 2 kids, and how Aunty Sarah looks amazing since she started Keto.

 I need you to accept me as I am, so I can accept myself.

 It’s hard enough being bigger than the world thinks I should be – without you believing it too.

 I need you to guide me through these scary changes, as my body goes through puberty.

 I need you to remind me that I HAVE a body but I am NOT my body.

 I need you to confront your own pain and body issues, or at least separate my experience from yours.